Z-Gort/dbSurface/README.md

   </a>
 </h1>

-[dbSurface](https://dbsurface.com) is the SQL editor made for pgvector.
+[dbSurface](https://dbsurface.com) is a SQL editor made for pgvector.

 ---